anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The x5c component of the "JWS Protected Header" MUST contain the registrar EE certificate as well as potential intermediate CA certificates up to the pinned domain certificate.
 The pinned domain certificate is already contained in the voucher payload ("pinned-domain-cert").

-This signature provides a proof of possession of the private key corresponding to the registrar EE certificate the pledge received in the trigger for the PVR (see {{pavrt}}).
+This signature provides POP of the private key corresponding to the registrar EE certificate the pledge received in the trigger for the PVR (see {{pavrt}}).
 The registrar MUST use the same registrar EE credentials used for authentication in the TLS handshake to authenticate towards the registrar-agent.
 This ensures that the same registrar EE certificate can be used to verify the signature as transmitted in the voucher request as also transferred in the PVR in the "agent-provided-proximity-registrar-cert".
 {{MASA-REG-vr}} below provides an example of the voucher with two signatures.